 Who is at risk?

-These individuals should take everyday precautions to keep space between themselves and others by:
+Everyone should take everyday precautions to keep themselves healthy by:

 - Keeping away from others who are sick and limiting close contact.